ryu-man/svelte-layouts/README.md

 ## Content

-As You can use any HTML element in the content you can also use predefined items which let have more control over the element directly
+As You can use any HTML element in the content you can also use predefined items which let you have more control over the element directly

 ```html
 <script>
 import { Row } from 'layouts'
 </script>